[3.9] The Bringer of Leech - Blade Flurry -League Starter -Budget-New Player Friendly!

 2. Always be on the lookout for 3 and 4 link drops while leveling!
 If you pick up a 4 link white gloves, boots, helm or armour with RRRG colored sockets (For Sunder) Use an Essence on it!
 (Greed, Anger, Hatrd, Wrath are the best)

-3. Always pick up rare and magic axes or maces with bases closest to your level and ID them.
+3. Early on always pick up rare and magic swords, claws and daggers with bases closest to your level and ID them.
 Always try to have the highest DPS axe possible.
 Look for a weapon that has as much physical DPS as possible.

 4. Get Ancestral Protector after entering the Submerged Passage.